-Amidst the backdrop of strong market returns, the Austin Police Retirement System investment portfolio returned 12% for the full year of 2020.
-The portfolio generated a net gain on investment of \$80 million which brought the total portfolio market value to \$937.1 million at year end, on a time-weighted basis.
+Amidst the backdrop of strong market returns, The Austin Police Retirement System investment portfolio returned 17.7% net for the full year of 2021.
+The portfolio generated a net gain on investment of nearly \$166 million leading the portfolio to eclipse the \$1 billion threshold and finish the year with a total value of \$1.1 billion.

-The Equity allocation, which represents 70% of the total Fund, was the main driver of portfolio returns as equities gained 15.8% for the year.
-US equities (51% of the Fund) generated a gain of 19%, while the international equity allocation (15% of the Fund) generated a gain of 13%.
+The Equity allocation, which represents 67% of the total Fund, continued to drive portfolio returns as equities gained 21.1% for the year.
+US equities (46% of the Fund) generated a gain of 24.5% which was in line with the broad US market in 2021, while the international equity allocation (14% of the Fund) generated a gain of 11.9% and significantly outperformed the broad non-US equity market.
+Returns were supported by the private equity allocation (6% of the Fund) which gained 13.9% in 2021